selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 Judge less, accept more

+Complain less, appreciate more

+![](/static/img/notice-when-you-are-happy.png)

+Argue less, listen more

 The best things are free.
 Sleep, sun, water, exercise, friends, ...

-![](/static/img/notice-when-you-are-happy.png)

 You become who you spend time with